NChiwar/contact-list-app/README.md

 Contact List App

-This is a simple list app that is used to save information
+This is a simple list app that is use to save basic information

 ## App Screenshot